AaronGhiurauLTU/-MCS1653-Project-3-Chocolate-Chaffeur/README.md

 2. **What creative additions did you make?
 How can we find them?**

 All art was done by me.
-The interactions between melons and hippoes create a unique interaction since the hippoes eat the melons and become passive.
+The interactions between melons and hippos create a unique interaction since the hippos eat the melons and become passive.
 Levels start easier and introduce one mechanic at a time.
 The early levels also allow some error, specifically level 3 where it is possible to create extra room for the row of heater tiles.

 <br>